If you would like more information about our global PFIC Phase 3 clinical trial called MARCH-PFIC, please visit www.pfictrial.com

 Maralixibat has been studied in more than 1,600 patients –including more than 120 children.
 Some patients have received maralixibat for longer than 5 years.
 How long you or your child continues to be treated with maralixibat will depend on tolerability and therapeutic goals, as determined by your treating physician.

-The EAP is opening to eligible patients in Australia, Austria, Belgium, Canada, Denmark, France, Germany, Italy, Netherlands, Poland, Spain, Sweden, the United States, and the United Kingdom.
+The EAP is opening to eligible patients in Australia, Austria, Belgium, Canada, Denmark, France, Germany, Greece, Italy, Netherlands, Poland, Spain, Sweden, the United States, and the United Kingdom.

 For patients with PFIC, access to maralixibat is possible through our global MARCH Phase 3 study, which is currently open to enrollment.
 Mirum continually evaluates the need for expanded access to maralixibat as studies reach enrollment milestones.
 More information can be found at: https://pfictrial.com.